n132/n132.github.io/_posts/2022-07-03-Guide-of-Seccomp-in-CTF.md

 ## Improper Filters

-In this type of challenges, Improper filters are applied to the program so we could escape from the sandbox.
-To two triks bypass Improper filters.
+In this type of challenge, Improper filters are applied to the program so we could escape from the sandbox.
+Two tricks bypass improper filters.

 * Retf to X86 from X64
 * x32 ABI